LoginShield/wordpress-plugin/README.txt

 Requires PHP: 5.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Stable tag: v1.0.13
+Stable tag: v1.0.14

-LoginShield for WordPress is a more secure login for WordPress sites.
+LoginShield for WordPress is the secure and convenient way to login to your WordPress site.
 It's easy to use and protects users against password and phishing attacks.

 == Description ==